RobertoTjesse/Lowest-Astronomical-Tide/README.md

 # Obtaining a LAT model for a defined study area

 In order to provide calibration geoids for subsea surveying data post-processing in European projects that need a common **Zero level** I created this small workflow/guideline.
 Use with care.
+It is written to be used with Windows but implementing in Linux should be easy.

-## Prerequisites
+### Prerequisites

++ GUT (GOCE User Toolbox) , find it [here](https://earth.esa.int/web/guest/software-tools/gut/about-gut/overview)
 + You will need PostgreSQL+PostGIS, a relational database with geometry functions to rapidly access heights, study areas and make basic calculations
 + PgAdmin3 (PgAdmin 4 is still a little bit buggy) in order to manage your own database
 + QGIS (>LTR)
 + BLAST more info [here](http://www.blast-project.eu/), find a download link [here](http://blast-project.eu/media.php?file=604)
-+ GUT (GOCE User Toolbox) , find it [here](https://earth.esa.int/web/guest/software-tools/gut/about-gut/overview)

 ### Downloads and installs